-We taped all stations to prevent gluing the frames to the stations.
+We taped all stations to avoid gluing the frames to the stations.

 Notice the notches for the false keel.

-Making the notches for the plankings with the jigsaw.
+Making the notches for the planks with the jigsaw.

 Beveling the notches in the right angle with a chisel and a mini belt-sander.